Skip Navigation

 The relevant Officers will present a report that has been requested by the Committee and Members of the Committee will then have the opportunity to ask questions related to the topic being Scrutinised.
 The respective Cabinet Members are also invited to the meeting to be held to account for the areas for which they have responsibility.

-During the meeting, Members comments, observations and recommendations on the topics are recorded and considered later by the following Cabinet Boards/Cabinet when they are taking the final decision.
+During the meeting, Members comments, observations and recommendations on the topics are recorded and considered later by Cabinet when they are taking the final decision.

 Occasionally Committees will also receive an overview of a ‘Task and Finish’ inquiry report that Members of the Committee have undertaken.
-The Committee is required to give final approval to the report and its recommendations before it is sent to the Cabinet Board/Cabinet.
+The Committee is required to give final approval to the report and its recommendations before it is sent to Cabinet.

 How do members scrutinise an issue?